bluzky/tiModal/README.md

-# FlexModal
+# TiModal
-FlexModal is a
+TiModal is a

 ### - lightweight